limine-bootloader/limine/STIVALE.md

 `rsp` is set to the requested stack as per stivale header.

 `rdi` will point to the stivale structure (described below).

+### 32-bit kernel

+`eip` will be the entry point as defined in the ELF file.

+At entry all segment registers are loaded as 32 bit code/data segments.
+All segment bases are `0x00000000` and all limits are `0xffffffff`.

+DO NOT reload segment registers or rely on the provided GDT.
+The kernel MUST load its own GDT as soon as possible and not rely on the bootloader's.

+The IDT is in an undefined state.
+Kernel must load its own.

+IF flag, VM flag, and direction flag are cleared on entry.
+Other flags undefined.

+PE is enabled (`cr0`).

+The A20 gate is enabled.

+`esp` is set to the requested stack as per stivale header.

+A pointer to the stivale structure (described below) is pushed onto this stack before the entry point is called.

 ## stivale header (.stivalehdr)